 - Youth Activities – Henry Hughes, 606-589-4246 (h), 606-589-3193 (w), 606-773-0844 (cell), email@example.com

-HOFNOD “Take Me Fishing” returns for 2013
+HOFNOD “Take Me Fishing” summer program

 An average of 50 youth continue to attend the weekly Celebrate Recovery meetings held at Cumberland baptist Church.
 An average of 35 participants attend the weekly meetings at Harlan Christian Church.
 Reformers Unanimous sessions at Immanuel Baptist Church in Teetersville draws an average of 20 participants.

 A new national report shows Kentucky fares well compared to other states in the number of patients potentially misusing non-prescribed medications or abusing illegal drugs.
 Kentucky, “which has long been known as an epicenter of the national prescription drug epidemic,” was “noticeably absent” from the top 10 worst performing states in each of three categories studied, according to the...Read More

 CARYVILLE, TN – Residents of southern and eastern Kentucky are invited to participate in a unique and massive prayer walk on Saturday, November 8.
 Sponsored by the Stand in the Gap Coalition (SIGCO) – whose mission is similar to the anti-drug organization Operation UNITE in Kentucky’s Fifth Congressional District – the “Stand At The Cross” prayer walk will take place at noon just off...Read More